Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Experimental Evaluation

 We repeated the $22$ hard test cases on a real robot system (Fig.~\ref{fig:intro-setup}).
 Both \ours and \dipn are evaluated.
 We also bring the experiment result from \cite{xu2021efficient} on its $4$ real test cases for comparison.
 All cases are repeated at least 5 times to get the mean metrics.
 The result, shown in Fig.~\ref{fig:bar-real-22}, Table.~\ref{tab:22table-real}, and Table.~\ref{tab:4table} closely matches the results from simulation.
 We observe a slightly lower grasp success rate due to the more noisy depth image on the real system.
 The real workspace's surface friction is also different from simulation.
 However, \ours and \dipn can still generate accurate foresight.

-We also explored our system on everyday objects (Fig.~\ref{fig:car-result}), where we want to retrieve a small robotic vehicle surrounded by soap boxes.
-Without seeing neither the soap boxes nor the small vehicles, the robot is able to strategically push the soap boxes away in two moves only and retrieve the vehicle.
+We also explored our system on everyday objects (Fig.~\ref{fig:car-result}), where we want to retrieve a small robotic vehicle surrounded by soapboxes.
+Although the soapboxes and the small vehicles are unseen types of objects during training, the robot is able to strategically push the soapboxes away in two moves only and retrieve the vehicle.

-We report that the running time to decide one push action is around $2$ minutes when the number of \mcts iterations is set to be $150$.
-In this letter, our main focus is action optimization.
+We report that the running time to decide one push action is around $3$ minutes on average when the number of \mcts iterations is set to be $150$.
+A single push prediction of \dipn took $30$ milliseconds.
+While using the simulator as the transition function in \mcts under a similar criterion would take $8$ minutes on average to decide one push action.
+In this letter, our primary focus is action optimization.